-Ayn Rand is probably most famous for writing books as eye-wateringly lengthy as The Fountainhead (311,596 words) and Atlas Shrugged (561,996 words).
-She also developed Objectivism, a political philosophy all about immutable moral truths and the benefits of Laissez-faire capitalism.
-Anyone who can come up with stuff like that has to be a bit of a brain-box and Rand was no exception; she cut her writerly teeth as a History student at Petrograd State University.
+Ayn Rand is famous for writing books such as lengthy the Fountainhead (311,596 words) and Atlas Shrugged (561,996 words).
+She developed Objectivism, a political philosophy about immutable moral truths and the benefits of Laissez-faire capitalism.
+The Russian-American writer and philosopher was educated in History at Petrograd State University.